 Shutter speed, Aperture & ISO

-If you increase the shutter speed then you will also have to reduce the f-number and increase the ISO value too, to get a correct exposed image.
-Otherwise the image will appear dark and unclear.
+If you increase the shutter speed then you will also have to reduce the f-number and increase the ISO value too, to get a correctly exposed image.
+Otherwise, the image will appear dark and unclear.
 So, before setting a high value of shutter speed make sure you have in mind the maximum possible Aperture values and ISO values.
 After all there should be a perfect balance between these three parameters to achieve the best shot.

 If you select a slower shutter speed then you will be able to select a lower ISO value (less noise in the final image) and an appropriate lower aperture value.
 So, Remember, understanding the specification and capabilities of your camera is a must for getting good quality shots.